torbsd/torbsd.github.io/faq.md

 __TDP__ is __not__ an official project of Tor.
 We are merely long-time Tor users and relay operators whose preferred platform is BSD Unix.

-## "What do you hope to accomplish with porting the Tor Browser to OpenBSD?" ##
+## "What do you hope to accomplish with porting the Tor Browser Bundle to OpenBSD?" ##

 First, some definitions.
 There are several different but related software packages that are often confused or called by the same name: